ATF Issues Final Ruling On Trusts & NFA Items. Time To Act Is Now! (HD)

 Quick Summary

-ATF rule 41P significantly impacts firearm trusts by requiring fingerprints, photos, and CLEO notification for all responsible persons acquiring NFA items.
-This rule, effective 180 days after January 4, 2016, necessitates proactive engagement with representatives to protect gun rights.
+ATF's final rule 41P significantly impacts gun trusts and NFA item transfers by requiring fingerprints, photos, and CLEO notification for every responsible person.
+For individuals, the CLEO signature is removed but notification is still required.
+The rule, effective 180 days after Jan 4, 2016, necessitates contacting representatives to voice opposition and protect gun rights.

 Chapters